GREAT LAKES INTERCOLLEGIATE ATHLETIC CONFERENCE (GLIAC) – MEN AND WOMEN

 Courtesy: Northern Michigan Athletics

-SAGINAW, Mich. – The Northern Michigan University Swim and Dive teams embarked in the 2020 Great Lakes Intercollegiate Athletic Conference Championships Wednesday.
-Through their first day of finals, the women’s team won two events and stand in first with 206.5 points while the men hold third with 123 points.
+SAGINAW, Mich. – The Northern Michigan University Swim and Dive teams finished the 2020 Great Lakes Intercollegiate Athletic Conference Championships Saturday, February 21.
+The women’s team won with 927.5 points, clinching their seventh title in school history and the first since 2002.
+The men took third overall with 653.5 points.

 | UP NEXT